 The challenges of attracting top talent, keeping them on board, as well as successfully maintaining a rapidly growing team are all too familiar to founders and CEOs.
 In today’s technology-fueled world, trends come and go, but building world-class teams that are passionate, talented, and hardworking will never go out of style.

-We had the pleasure of speaking with Keith Rabois, an entrepreneur, serial investor, and investment partner at Khosla Ventures, about the many aspects of creating a solid team to take you to that next round of funding or next million in revenue.
+We had the pleasure of speaking with Keith Rabois, an entrepreneur, serial investor, and investment partner at Founders Fund and previously at Khosla Ventures, about the many aspects of creating a solid team to take you to that next round of funding or next million in revenue.
 Given the role he’s played at companies like Linkedin, PayPal, Square, OpenDoor, and Slide, we think it’s pretty safe to say that he’s the perfect person to look to for guidance on the topic.

 Check out the full transcript below!